LON - LAS

 What is the cheapest month to fly from London to Las Vegas?

-The cheapest month for flights from London to Las Vegas is February, where tickets cost £563 on average.
-On the other hand, the most expensive months are August and July, where the average cost of tickets is £832 and £811 respectively.
+The cheapest month for flights from London to Las Vegas is February, where tickets cost £430 (return) on average.
+On the other hand, the most expensive months are August and July, where the average cost of round-trip tickets is £858 and £756 respectively.

 How far in advance should I book a flight from London to Las Vegas?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from London to Las Vegas, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from London to Las Vegas, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 Good to know - Cheap tickets from London to Las Vegas